 Proteins – about 3% of milk is proteins.
 Protein in milk is divided into whey and casein.
 Casein protein is about 75% of the milk weight.
-Its molecules suspended in the whey water-soluble protein.
-When milk is steamed, hot vapor forces into casein molecules and reconnect around air bubbles.
+When milk is steamed, its molecules are suspended in the water-soluble whey protein; hot vapor forces into casein molecules and reconnects around air bubbles.

 Baristas barely use whole milk, but the 2% skim milk has enough fat to make the texture and foam.
-Studies from the University of California show that milk with high fat stabilizes better at temperatures below room temperature, and milk with low-fat content is much stable at high temperatures.
+Studies from the University of California show that milk with high fat stabilizes better at temperatures below room temperature, and milk with low-fat content is much more stable at high temperatures.

 Wet and dry cappuccinos

-Italians invented cappuccino in the 16th century.
+Italians invented the cappuccino in the 16th century.
 It was named after Capuchin Monks, who wore light brown garments with pointed hoods.
 Back then, milk was mixed with strong coffee to make cappuccino.

 A wet cappuccino comprises more steamed milk and a thin layer of foam.
 Milk is the canvas for latte art with a preferred thicker layer of foam.

-Bone dry vs Super wet
+Bone dry vs. Super wet